Display category descriptions on any WordPress theme!

 If his not, I invite you to check all the features those plugins provide when combined.
 The more features you realize you need the more worth it is to download them!

-If you see that you actually don’t need that many features from Mr.Dev. and don’t mind touching the code of your theme, no problem, I’ll then share with you the code you need to use to show the category descriptions.
+If you see that you actually don’t need that many features from Mr.Dev. and don’t mind touching the code of your theme, no problem, I’ll share with you at the end of the post the code you need to use to show the category descriptions.

 - 1 How to use Mr.Dev.’s Widget to display category descriptions